Who we are

 John Williams is a consultant working with arts and heritage organisations.
 John is Chair of the Millennium Quarter in Manchester, a mentor for the Museums

-Association Diploma and for the Heritage Lottery Fund, and a heritage expert for the Institute of Fundraising.
+Association Diploma and for the National Heritage Lottery Fund, and a heritage expert for the Institute of Fundraising.

 Rob Higginson